-Lion collars are used to gain insights into the species spatial ecology, particularly their movements across and onto unprotected land and to document potential conflicts with local communities.
+Around 459 resident lions (>1 year) live within the Mara’s protected areas.
+Lion collars are used to gain valuable insights into the spatial ecology of this species, particularly their movements across and onto unprotected land and to document potential conflicts with local communities.

-Following a local extinction in the 1990’s due to an outbreak of canine distemper, we are excited to witness the return of two packs of wild dogs into the region.
-In order to keep these new packs safe, it is crucial to vaccinate domestic dogs and cats against canine distemper and rabies as they are the diseases’ primary carriers.
+Following a local extinction in the 1990’s due to an outbreak of canine distemper, a couple of small packs of wild dogs have returned into the region.

 Wildlife poisoning remains a major threat to the survival of predators (including birds of prey) in the Mara.
-In response to this, the Mara Predator Conservation Program works to create awareness through establishing a network of groups to assist in curbing the spread of poisoning incidents.
-Engaging communities through awareness creation forums as well as increasing their capacities to respond to conflict incidents in order to promote coexistence is a core component of their outreach.
+In response to this, MPCP works to create awareness through establishing a network of groups to assist in curbing the spread of poisoning incidents.

 The following are the main areas where we have provided support most recently:

 Interested guests can assist the project by supplying clear predator photographs, which are used to create and build ID catalogues.